 This ancient Roman festival is celebrated similarly to Christmas.
 It happens around the winter solstice and celebrates the end of the plating season.
 This festival is filled with feasts and gift-giving.
 During this time, people are encouraged to show generosity and kindness.
 It is a weeklong celebration and even courthouses and schools are closed.

-This Iranian holiday happens on the longest night of the year and is meant to celebrate the history of Mithra, a sun God’s triumph over darkness.
-Shab-e Yalda translates to “Night of Birth”.
-People partake by burning fires and doing good deeds, which are meant to ward away evil spirits.
-Yummy foods are also included like nuts and pomegranates.
-It’s a night of poetry readings and some stay up all night, cautious of intruding evil spirits and wait for the morning.
+This Iranian holiday happens on the longest night of the year and celebrates the history of Mithra, a sun God’s triumph over darkness.
+Shab-e Yalda translates to “Night of Birth.”
+People partake by burning fires and doing good deeds, which ward away evil spirits.
+It’s a night of poetry readings and food like nuts and pomegranates.
+Some people even stay up all night to protect their homes from demons.

-In South Korea, they celebrate the “Little new year.”
+In South Korea, they celebrate the “Little New Year.”
 During this time, everyone eats red bean porridge called patjuk.
-In Korea red is a lucky color and the dish is believed to ward off bad spirits and pull in good wishes for the new year.
+In Korea, red is a lucky color, and eating this dish keeps bad spirits away and pulls in good wishes for the new year.
 People usually wish for snow and a great harvest.
-Calendars are a common gift because Korean kings used to give them away in the past.
-Socks are also a traditional gift.
+Calendars are a traditional gift, since Korean kings used to give them away in the past.
+Socks are also a common present.

-Mawu is a West African creation goddess.
-The moon is believed to be her eyes and it’s what she uses to look into people’s souls.
+Mawu is a west African creation goddess.
+The moon is believed to be her eyes, which she uses to look into people’s souls.
 The holiday is about rest and taking a break.
-Mawu is in charge of writing destinies which, she gives to her son Legba to deliver to the world.
+Mawu is in charge of writing destinies, which she gives to her son Legba to deliver to the world.
 Her messages are usually received through nature, the weather, strangers, or dreams.
-She is responsible for bringing cooler weather to the continent.
+She also brings cooler weather to the continent.

 What do you eat on the Winter Solstice?